 This book is an excellent companion to The Total Money Makeover.
 The basic premise is that the authors interviewed hundreds and thousands of “average” millionaires from around America to see how they live.
 These are not celebrities, athletes or trust fund babies.
 These are your next door neighbors, the ones you’d never expect.
 The book is full of fascinating statistics that show again and again that the best way to ensure you’ll never become a millionaire is to spend all your money trying to keep up with the Jones’s.
 The average millionaire drives a used 3-4 year old Jeep Grand Cherokee, wears a $50 watch, lives in a $250,000 house and has never spent more than a few hundred bucks on a suite.

-I have friends my age who live more extravagantly than that, but they’re in debt up to their eyeballs.
+I know people in their 20’s who live much more extravagantly than that, and they’re in debt up to their eyeballs.